VictoriaGomesDS/First_Python_Pd_Manipulating_Challenge/README.md

 </h3> All my and my duo's code is in Portuguese, but I intend to change it to English in the future (= </h3>

+<h2>This is the linkedin of my challenge duo: https://www.linkedin.com/in/estheraragaos/</h2>